jeffmak/quantum-coding-tutorial/README.md

 ## Check everything is working

 - Open up the terminal / command prompt and navigate to where you saved the workshop.
+For Mac / Linux type `cd path/to/folder`.
+For Windows command prompt type `cd /d c:\path\to\folder`, which assumes you are in the c: drive.
 - Type
 `jupyter notebook index.ipynb`
 - If all has been successful, your browser will open and display the workshop!